Published on

 But what happens after school?

 Suddenly, hard work with no pay doesn't make sense anymore.
-Because – you need to pay bills.
-Even beyond bills, more money is always nice.
-You can afford a holiday or buy nice things.
+You have bills to pay.
+And beyond that, more money is just...nice.
+You can afford a better apartment, that fancy vacation, buy nice things.

-All successful companies also know this.
+All the great companies we know today already do this.
 They spend millions on R&D efforts trying to figure out what to do next.
-They realise without this, they face the risk of becoming redundant.
+They know, without this, they face the risk of becoming obsolete.

 This is a privilege.

-It's obviously not possible for everyone, I understand that.
+It's obviously not possible for everyone.
 Sometimes, it's just not feasible.
-The time might not be there.
-We might have other pressing commitments we can't avoid.
+There isn’t enough time or energy.
+We might have other pressing commitments.
 And it's not always free to learn.
-It's unfortunate, but it's true.
+Unfortunate, but true.

 I decided to challenge myself

-Towards the end of last year, I gave myself permission work hard on something that would potentially not have monetary gain.
-The idea is to learn how to develop an idea from scratch, build it out and get users.
-I want to learn the ins and outs of what it takes.
-Not just see people doing it on Youtube.
-Experience trumps theory.
+Last month, I gave myself permission to work hard on something that might potentially flop — not have monetary gain.
+The goal is really to learn what it takes to develop an idea from scratch, build it out and get users.
+I want to experience the ins and outs myself.
+Not just watch other people do it.

 What am I building?